 4. Anti-discrimination in employment policy

 In cooperation with the China University of Politics and Law, this projects ran from May 2005 to February 2009.
-The project addressed the increasingly deteriorating situation in China with regard to disadvantaged groups in the labor market, such as women, people with disabilities, HIV/AIDS carriers, and migrant workers.
+The project addressed the increasingly deteriorating situation in China with regard to disadvantaged groups in the labour market, such as women, people with disabilities, HIV/AIDS carriers, and migrant workers.
 The project’s activities focused on draft legislation on equal treatment and stimulated judicial review of cases of unequal treatment.
 A number of books were published in Chinese as well as the English-language book Taking Employment Discrimination Seriously: Chinese and European Perspectives, edited by Yuwen Li and Jenny Goldschmidt, Martinus Nijhoff Publishers, Leiden, 2009, 306 pp. 5

 5. Training Chinese NGOs